lagom/ibm-integration-examples/lagom-eventstore-example/README.md

     ```
 3. To supply the configuration, do one of the following:
     1. Open the `lagom-eventstore-impl/src/main/resources/ibm-event-store.conf` file in a text editor and fill in the empty value of the `endpoints` setting.
     2. On the same file, provide the value of the `db.name` setting.
-The `db.name` is not hardcoded because IBM Project EventStore can only hold one database at the same time.
-If you already have a database and its name is different from the name you want Lagom to use you will have to remove the database from the IBM Project EventStore manually.
-This example application may rebuild the EventStore from scratch on every reboot so you can test from a clean slate: use the `clear-schema` config to rebuild the database from scratch on every run.
+If this is the first time you use IBM Project EventStore the default value is fine.
+If you already have a database and its name is different then the default you will have to either remove the existing database from your Event Store instance or change the value of `db.name` in the settings.
+Note that if you have existing data on your local instance of IBM Project EventStore it may be deleted.
-    3. If you prefer not to enter credentials into the file, you can also set them as environment variables named `IBM_EVENTSTORE_ENDPOINTS`,  and `IBM_EVENTSTORE_DATABASE_NAME`.
+    3. This example application may rebuild the EventStore from scratch on every reboot so you can test from a clean slate: use the `clear-schema` config to rebuild the database from scratch on every run.

 ## Start the Lagom sample application